exercism/go/exercises/sublist/README.md

  * A = [1, 2, 3, 4, 5], B = [2, 3, 4], A is a superlist of B
  * A = [1, 2, 4], B = [1, 2, 3, 4, 5], A is not a superlist of, sublist of or equal to B

+## Coding the solution

+Look for a stub file having the name sublist.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.